 (P.S.
 The risk isn’t only associated with binge-watching.
 It applies to any activity that makes you sit for a long time.
 So work-a-holics beware, too!)

 Protect Your Veins from Gaming and Boredom

 Of course, that last problem is most concerning to your Houston and Dallas area vein specialists.
 Varicose veins are a symptom of failing valves, which are often an early sign of developing vein disease.
 And want to know one of the risk factors for varicose veins?
 Staying in the same position for long periods of time, since this negatively impacts your valve function.

 Thankfully, we don’t have to become Michael!
 Even if you can’t cure your love for the games, you can get plenty of movement while you’re waiting for new lives to come in.
 Whenever you can, stay away from the screens and step outside for a walk in the fresh air.
 Take a few extra flights of stairs in your home between video game rounds.
 Or get back to your favorite pre-pandemic workouts.

 Whatever your choice, do us a favor.
 Step away from the screens sometimes.
 At least every hour or so.
 And if you notice signs of varicose veins, don’t wait to contact us.
-Instead, schedule an immediate appointment at one of our five Houston area offices.
+Instead, schedule an immediate appointmentschedule an immediate appointmentschedule an immediate appointment at one of our five Houston and Dallas area offices.
 Together, we’ll help you see that you don’t have to sit around your home, slowly turning into Michael.
 Just seek vein treatment right away, and we’ll keep you safe and on the path to a less frightening future!